Unit 6 - Practice Quiz

 common words often confused Hard

-A. go over
+A. pass over

-B. pass over
+B. go over

-C. look over
+D. look over

 48 The financial analyst's grim report did not __ the CEO's optimistic claims about Q3 profits; in fact, it presented data that directly contradicted them.